 Amaya, “I know I’m new to this, but if I may suggest.
-If I want to get someone higher up on the food chain out of the way, and that person is from a very insular and close knit society, I might want to get them out of the way off the home turf.
+If I want to get someone higher up on the food chain out of the way, and that person is from an insular and close knit society, I might want to get them out of the way off the home turf.
 Then I could blame a notoriously violent society, America, specifically New York.
 I might be able to make the whole thing seem like an accident or a mugging gone bad, without much scrutiny from the home team half a world away.”

 Janah, “That’s good, that’s very good.
 Remind me not to go out of the country with you.
 Okay ladies, we need to think of a way to find out who’s in the car.”